hzoscar/hzoscar/README.md

 <!-- Header Section -->
 # 👋 Hi, I'm Oscar!

 I'm a data enthusiast on a journey to decode the mysteries of the data universe 🚀.
-Fluent in three languages—Spanish 🇪🇸, Italian 🇮🇹, and English 🇬🇧—I love turning numbers into meaningful insights and crafting data stories that captivate and inspire.
+Fluent in three languages—Spanish 🇪🇸, Italian 🇮🇹, and English 🇬🇧—I love turning numbers into meaningful insights.

 <!-- About Me Section -->
 ## 📊 Data Alchemist